Density Matrix Renormalization Group study of superconducting pairing near the quarter-filled Wigner crystal: Results

-In addition to the correlation of single pairs, we calculated $P(r)$ for superpositions of four singlets in $s$, $d_{x^2-y^2}$, $s_{xy}$, and $d_{xy}$ form.
-Like the 20 site lattice we found $d_{xy}$ pairing was strongest when $V$ is nonzero.
-Fig.~\ref{figdxy39}(a) shows the $r$ and $V$ dependence of $P(r)$ for $d_{xy}$ pairing on the $L$=39 rectangular lattice.
-At very short distances ($r=2$) the $d_{xy}$ pair-pair correlation is noticeably stronger in the interacting system.
-However, again at large $r$, we find a continuous decrease of $P(r)$ with increasing $V$.
-In Fig.\ref{figdxy39}(b) we show $P(r)$ for $L$=39 and 65 lattices.
-Our $P(r)$ data for $L$=65 matches the data from $L$=39 at shorter distances.
-While it is difficult from our results to precisely determine the power law decay of $P(r)$, we can say that the decay is slower than $1/r$, and for $V\gtrapprox 1$, $P(r)$ is significantly weaker than in the noninteracting system.
+Because pairing correlations based on only single pairs may not distinguish between $d$-wave and ``plaquette'' pairing \cite{Chung20a}, we also calculated $P(r)$ for full $s$, $d_{x^2-y^2}$, $s_{xy}$, and $d_{xy}$ pairing symmetries.
+We found that pair-pair correlations for $s$, $d_{x^2-y^2}$, and $s_{xy}$ pair symmetries were weaker than $d_{xy}$ pairing, and show here only results for $d_{xy}$ pair-pair correlations.
+Fig.~\ref{figdxy32}(a) shows the $r$ and $V$ dependence of $P(r)$ for $d_{xy}$ pairing on the $L=32$ cylinder.
+At very short distances ($r=3$) the $d_{xy}$ pair-pair correlation is noticeably stronger in the interacting system.
+However, again at large $r$, we find a nearly continuous decrease of $P(r)$ with increasing $V$.
+In Fig.~\ref{figdxy32}(b) we show $P(r)$ for $L=64$, which also clearly shows that $P(r)$ is decreases with increasing $V$ at long range.